johnnybuildsyo/publicbuilders/README.md

 12. Add Reddit, Product Hunt and Indie Hackers ✅
 13. Refine list of builders to only #buildinpublic ✅
 14. Make then Share Demo Video

+## NEXT STEPS

+Add 2 builders per day and ping each on social media.
+Wait for traction...

+## Feature Ideas

-15. Weekly News Page
+- Weekly News Page
-16. Newsletter
+- Newsletter
-17. Add feedback link
+- Add feedback link
-18. Add favorite button with google event tracking and local storage
+- Add favorite button with google event tracking and local storage
-19. Set up API that pulls stats
+- Set up API that pulls stats
-20. Show a list of projects
+- Show a list of projects
-21. Show a list of posts
+- Show a list of posts
-22. Show a list of repos
+- Show a list of repos
-23. Use AI to analyze Bing Search API and provide insights
+- Use AI to analyze Bing Search API and provide insights

 ----